VR51/host-flash/README.md

 - Update local custom whitelist or blacklist through the GUI
 - Update hosts file with local custom rules without rebuilding the whole hosts file
 - List management.
 Easily add new host list repositories from within the Host Flash™ app.
+- Local DNS Cache cleared after hosts file installation (Rudimentary now.
+To be improved later)
+- Better information about installed HF version to help you recognise when an update is available.
 - Various tweaks and fixes
 - More to come...